Looking for the best insurance as a digital nomad in Netherlands?

 For Netherlands specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, which often deliver faster service and premium amenities.
 The comprehensive coverage proves especially valuable for residence permit applications, as Dutch authorities require proof of adequate health insurance meeting specific minimum standards.
 The physiotherapy benefits support Netherlands' active cycling culture and sports participation, while the dental coverage addresses the country's expensive specialized dental care costs.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 While evacuation coverage is less critical within Netherlands due to excellent emergency services, it proves valuable for travel throughout Europe or for specialized treatment requiring transport to specific medical centers.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Netherlands as a base for exploring Europe or maintaining connections back home.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Netherlands as a base for exploring Europe or maintaining connections back home.
 Electronics coverage is available as an add-on, potentially valuable given Netherlands' unpredictable weather and the high value of nomad equipment in the country's urban environments.

 Comparison